-Distractions and multitasking are generally detrimental to learning and memory.
-Nevertheless, people often study while listening to music, sitting in noisy coffee shops, or intermittently checking their e-mail.
+Distractions and multi-tasking are generally detrimental to learning and memory.
+Nevertheless, people often study while listening to music, in noisy coffee shops, and while intermittently checking their email.
 The current experiments examined how distractions and divided attention influence one's ability to selectively remember valuable information.
-Participants studied lists of words that ranged in value from 1 to 10 points while completing a digit-detection task, while listening to music, or without distractions.
-Though participants recalled fewer words following digit detection than in the other conditions, there were no significant differences between conditions in terms of selectively remembering the most valuable words.
-Similar results were obtained across a variety of divided-attention tasks that stressed attention and working memory to different degrees, which suggests that people may compensate for divided-attention costs by selectively attending to the most valuable items and that factors that worsen memory do not necessarily impair the ability to selectively remember important information.
+Participants studied lists of words that ranged in value from 1-10 points under full attention, while completing a digit detection task, or while listening to music.
+Though participants recalled fewer words following digit detection, there were no significant differences between conditions in terms of selectively remembering the most valuable words.
+Similar results were obtained across a variety of divided attention tasks that stressed attention and working memory to different degrees, suggesting that people may compensate for divided attention costs by selectively attending to the most valuable items and that factors that worsen memory do not, necessarily, impair the ability to selectively remember important information.